Add a personal touch with easy homemade gifts for friends and neighbors this holiday season.

 - Minimal effort required to assemble

-Find a fun jar, add some bath salts and some cute figurines.
-You have one of the cutest Christmas gifts for neighbors or friends.
+Find a fun jar, add some bath salts and cute figurines or ornaments.
+You'll have one of the cutest Christmas gifts for neighbors or friends.
 Full tutorial here

 Vintage Christmas Candy

 Dress up a traditional treat with unique wrapping paper.
+After all, it's all about the presentation!
 These creative gifts are super simple and classy wrapped in vintage sheet music.
 Scroll to the end of this page to learn how to make these vintage edible gifts.

 Sweet Treat Filled Lightbulbs